 - Paid Viewpoint (Simple, short Surveys are what I love about Paid Viewpoint)

 Another great way to use these types of programs is to save up the gift cards you earn to purchase supplies to start a larger business venture.
-Most companies offer Paypal as a cash out which would allow you to spend your money on supplies for your business venture where ever you want.
+Many companies offer Paypal as a cash-out which would allow you to spend your money on supplies for your business venture where ever you want.
 Those that don’t offer Paypal often offer Amazon gift card codes which you can use to purchase just about anything you need for that business you want to start.

 2. Online Craft Sales

-The only way I have ever sold crafts online is through a Facebook album since I tend to knit for pleasure only and just need to earn enough money to keep me in therapy (aka yarn 🙂 ).
-However, if you want to break into earning a side income or even a full time income from your crafting talents here are two platforms you can try.
+The only way I have ever sold crafts online as through a Facebook album since I tend to knit for pleasure only and just need to earn enough money to keep me in therapy (aka yarn 🙂 ).
+However, if you want to break into earning a side income or even a full-time income from your crafting talents here are two platforms you can try.